 - Based on several factors, like how often others have searched for a term.

-- Designed to show the range of information on the web.
-You might see predictions related to a variety of popular topics.
+- Made to show the range of information on the web.
+You might get predictions related to many popular topics.

 If no predictions appear for a search term, the algorithm might have detected that: